Winner of the 2022 Academy of Criminal Justice Sciences Outstanding Book Award!

 Shopping While Black: Consumer Racial Profiling in America (2020) by Shaun Gabbidon and George Higgins focuses on the rarely examined phenomenon of consumer racial profiling (CRP) in the United States.
 This work’s relevance is undeniable as protests against police brutality directed at minorities, specifically Black men and women, have highlighted issues ranging from implicit bias to racial profiling… Shopping While Black confronts systemic racism in retail and offers policy recommendations that will both reduce human suffering related to being profiled and financially benefit the retail industry.

-Sarah Britto, California State University – Dominguez Hills, Criminal Justice Review, 2021
+—Sarah Britto, California State University – Dominguez Hills, in Criminal Justice Review, February 2021

 Shopping While Black: Consumer Racial Profiling…is an intellectually dense and comprehensive examination of its topic…[B]est suited for students and researchers working in the domains of Criminology, Black Studies, Ethnic Studies, Sociology, Security Studies, and Law,…this book would additionally be a worthwhile introduction to CRP for mainstream readers seeking to acquire knowledge on racial profiling in shopping.